 Individualized Advising and Mentoring

-ESP students meet regularly with the program director and staff, both during their first year and at various times throughout their undergraduate careers.
-The advice and mentoring that students receive at these meetings will supplement the guidance available from their faculty advisors and the first-year dean.
+ESP students meet regularly with the program director and staff, throughout their undergraduate careers.
+As well as their faculty advisors and the first-year dean.
 ESP will also connect students with campus resources and alert them to opportunities in their areas of interest.
-The goal is to ensure that participants benefit fully from the academic support, faculty mentoring, summer research opportunities, and career planning assistance that the university has to offer.
+To ensure that participants benefit fully from the academic support, faculty mentoring, summer research opportunities, and career planning assistance that the university has to offer.

 From an ESP Student